sv222/cloud-engineer-interview-questions/README.md

 **Compliance**

-* AWS Artifact provides a central repository for all of your AWS security and compliance documents.
-This makes it easy to find and access the documents you need when preparing for audits or generating compliance reports.
+* AWS Artifact provides on-demand access to AWS security and compliance reports, such as SOC and ISO reports, as well as compliance agreements.
+This makes it easy to find and access the documents you need when preparing for audits.
 * AWS Artifact provides a variety of reports that can help you demonstrate compliance with specific AWS services and regulations.
 * AWS Artifact makes it easy to track the status of your AWS agreements, such as the Business Associate Addendum (BAA).
 This can help you ensure that you are always in compliance with your AWS agreements.